 The objective of the Advanced Cybersecurity program is to provide students with the knowledge and skills required of cybersecurity professionals.
-Going beyond Network+ and Security+, this certificate focuses on additional areas of knowledge associated with Identify relevant laws and standards applicable to information systems security and computer crime
+Going beyond Network+ and Security+, this certificate focuses on additional areas of knowledge associated with Identify relevant laws and standards applicable to information systems security and computer crime the CISSP certification, such as risk management and mitigation, access control and authorization methods, disaster recovery practices and standards, social engineering, cryptography and legal implications.
+Standard tools and virtual labs give students hands-on exposure to security scenarios.

-CYBE RSECURITY CONCEPTS CERTIFICATE CREDIT Hours
+CYBE CREDIT Hours

 REQUIRED COURSES

 IS211 Introduction to Information Systems Security 3

 IS216 Computer Networks 3

 IS311 Security Operations 3

 IS316 TCP/IP Networks (IS216) 3

 IS411 Network Security (IS216) 3

 Choose one of the following: 3

 IS242 Management Information Systems 3

 IS320 Database Applications 3

 IS471 Computer Forensics 3

 IS475 Ethical Hacking (IS216) 3

-TOTAL REQUIRED HOURS 18
+18

-\Courses marked with an asterisk must be passed with a "C" or better in order to complete the program.
+Courses marked with an asterisk must be passed with a "C'" or better in order to complete the program.